 Posted on November 2, 2023 by Wendy Frost

-Cyber security labThe undergraduate and graduate cyber security degree programs in the college have grown over 70% the past five years — going from 1,238 students to 2,210 today.
-The students are enrolling in programs that include the bachelor’s degree in cyber security, the online bachelor’s degree in cyber security, the master’s degree in information technology with a cyber security concentration and the doctoral degree with a concentration in information technology.
+The undergraduate and graduate cyber security degree programs in the college have grown over 70% in the past five years — going from 1,238 students to 2,210 today.
+The students are enrolling in programs that include a bachelor’s degree in cyber security, an online bachelor’s degree in cyber security, a master’s degree in information technology with a cyber security concentration and a doctoral degree with a concentration in information technology.

-“What surprises most people is that our programs are located in a business school, but this is intentional,” said Nicole Beebe , UTSA professor of information systems and cyber security.
-“UTSA students receive fundamental business training in addition to highly-technical training in cyber security.
+“What surprises most people is that our programs are located in a business school, but this is intentional,” said Nicole Beebe, UTSA professor of information systems and cyber security.
+“UTSA students receive fundamental business training in addition to highly technical training in cyber security.
 More importantly, the variety of course work that we offer allows our students to be well-rounded but also to focus in unique specialty areas.”

 Cyber security is an extremely diverse field with highly technical specialties such as cryptography and digital forensics as well as disciplines in cyber behavior and policy.
 The college’s cyber security majors take 36 hours of coursework in cybersecurity, and they can choose from courses in a wide variety of areas such as secure mobile app development, digital forensics, network security, cybercrime investigations, intrusion detection, cyber law, cyber analytics and malware analysis.

-A huge selling point of the program was “the prestige and excellent reputation of UTSA’s cyber security program,” said Jeff Miller , an undergraduate cyber security student from Katy, Texas.
+A huge selling point of the program was “the prestige and excellent reputation of UTSA’s cyber security program,” said Jeff Miller, an undergraduate cyber security student from Katy, Texas.
 “As I began to look into the classes I would be taking, I concluded that the business-focused curriculum would be substantial in preparing me for my future career.”

 In an effort to reach even more students, UTSA launched a fully online B.B.A. in Cyber Security in 2017.
-The program, which offers identical content to the residential program, has grown over 410% to almost 500 students since its founding.
+The program, which offers identical content to the residential program, has grown by over 410% to almost 500 students since its founding.

-“Students are learning cutting-edge material in a hands-on environment but have greater flexibility as part of our online program,” said Rita Mitra , a cyber security professor who has taught in the online program since its inception.
+“Students are learning cutting-edge material in a hands-on environment but have greater flexibility as part of our online program,” said Rita Mitra, a cyber security professor who has taught in the online program since its inception.
 “Cyber classes by nature use virtual machines to simulate various scenarios and computing environments, so online students have the ability to complete the same assignments as students on campus.”

 Beebe, who also serves as UTSA’s associate vice president for research and development, added that “our faculty don’t just teach from textbooks.
 They create custom content that students can’t get anywhere else.
 Our national No. 1 ranking by Ponemon in 2014 was a pivotal point for us.
 The timing of the ranking along with the increase in cyber-attacks put our program on the map.”